durvasula-lab/lab-docs/software_specific/S-LDXR/README_slurm.md

 ```
 ls params_* > list_params.txt
 ```
-`wc -l` shows that his file is 196 lines long-- this will be the input for the slurm task array
+`wc -l` shows that this file is 196 lines long-- this will be the input for the slurm task array